There are simple and easy ways to save more money, but it will require some effort.

 Marketing will always work, but if you are one of the smarter ones, you can actually understand what it’s there for, and guess what?

 5. Get Rid of Cable and/or Landline

-This is a very tough one but it is something that you can taylor to your needs/wants.
+This is a very tough one, but it is something that you can tailor to your needs/wants.

 I say this simply because I personally do still have cable.